 Google wants nothing more but to make it easy for users to find whatever it is they are searching for.
 This time its target is set on mobile usability.
 This notification is warning webmasters of non-mobile friendly sites that their website will not rank as well as the mobile friendly ones on search engines.

 Is there something more to this notification though?
 Is this just the tip of the iceberg of what Google has planned for mobile usability?
 The answer is yes.

 The Big Announcement

-On the official Google Webmaster Central Blog, Google announced the recently released “mobile algorithm” which will leave non-mobile friendly websites in hot water.
+On the official Google Webmaster Central Blog, Google announced the recently released “mobile algorithm”.
+It will leave non-mobile friendly websites in hot water.
 The great thing about this algorithm though was that it was actually announced, instead of being a big surprise like the other algorithms.

-Google gave webmasters until April 21, 2015, that was almost one month ago to turn their non-mobile friendly sites into something that is mobile-friendly!
-Of course, websites that were already mobile friendly way before the announcement have nothing to worry about.
+Google gave webmasters until April 21, 2015to turn their non-mobile friendly sites into something that is mobile-friendly!
+Of course, websites that were already mobile friendly way before the announcement need not worry.

 What happened to websites that were still not mobile friendly after Google’s deadline?
 They got penalized, and they noticed a significant drop of their rankings!

 It will be a big waste for a well-designed website with good content to go down in rankings just because it had issues with its mobile usability.
 Therefore, you better fix those issues and make your website mobile friendly!

 “Google has been saying for some time now that mobile search is increasing in prevalence and that as much as 50% of searches are now performed from a mobile device.” – Steve Mortiboy, Semper Plugins, semperplugins.com

 It is undeniable that users are on their Smartphones doing searches more often than before.
 It is more convenient and handy especially on the go.
 However, it becomes inconvenient and frustrating when they end up tapping a website that is not at all mobile friendly.